frendyguo-zz/frendyguo.me/src/pages/real-power-of-react-custom-hooks.md

 - **Only call Hooks either from React function component or custom Hooks**.
 - **Only call Hooks at the top level of your component**.

-Finally, React Hooks are flexible and highly**.customizable to suit your needs.
+Finally, React Hooks are flexible and highly customizable to suit your needs.
 You can write custom Hooks that abstract away the complexity and reuse them between components.

 ### Bonus
 Here is a non-exhaustive **list of popular custom Hooks libraries** that can make your life easier.